 - A. Check the RPM.

 - B. Check the M.P.

 - C. Check Fuel Flow.

 - D. Check Oil Pressure.

 - E. Check Oil Temperature.

 - F. Check Fuel Level for each Tank.

 - G. Check Volts.

 - H. Check Amps.

+- I. Check all EGTs.

+- J. Check all CHTs.

-- I. Check OAT.
+- K. Check OAT.

-- J. Check all Annunciators.
+- L. Check all Annunciators.

-- K. Check all other functions on the Main and Secondary screens.
+- M. Check all other functions on the Main and System screens.

 Turn the engine off.
 Inspect the entire system to be certain there is no interference with controls.
-Also, check for loose fittings, proper connections, clamps, probes, and inspect for leaks, chafing, obstructions, heat damage and anything that may cause unsafe flight.
+Also, check for loose fittings, proper connections, clamps, probes, and inspect for leaks, chafing, obstructions, heat damage and any-thing that may cause unsafe flight.
 Check that all fittings are tight.
 Loose fittings can cause engine and/or aircraft damage and possibly personal injury.